Estimote/react-native-proximity/README.md

 Check `example/index.js` for a quick run-down of how to use this library.

-You can run the example app with the usual `react-native run-android` and `run-ios`.
+You can run the example app with the usual `react-native run-android` and `run-ios --device`.
 Note that iOS and Android simulators don't support Bluetooth, so **you need to run it on a physical device**.

 To run the example on iOS, you also need to install pods (dependencies) first: